gabriel-naressi/gabriel-naressi/README.md

 - 🧠 I like to study philosophy.
 - 🎓 I'm about to graduate in psycology.
 - 👻 I am interested in anomalistic psychology.
 - 💀 I like to study symbolism.
-There is my Instagram page (posts are in portuguese): [@dicio.simbolos](https://www.instagram.com/dicio.simbolos/)
+Here is my Instagram page (posts are in portuguese): [@dicio.simbolos](https://www.instagram.com/dicio.simbolos/)

 📫 Get in touch: [LinkedIn](https://www.linkedin.com/in/gabriel-naressi-3234a6118/)